Jae124/mlp-movie/README.md

 This machine learning program will predict movie ratings based on runtime, director, genre, and poster image.

 ### Set-up
 Please download the models [here](http://bit.ly/2BE1eZ4) and place the `models` folder in the same directory as predict_rating.py.
+Please also download an updated model [here](https://drive.google.com/file/d/1nEWisBLDowAiW9yl1VPXiAPt6NQTssz_/view) and place it in the `models` folder.

 JavaScript package manager, npm, and react (can be done through npm) should be installed.